casper-network/docs-archive/glossary/D.rst

 Directed acyclic graph
 ^^^^^^^^^^^^^^^^^^^^^^
 A directed acyclic graph is a directed graph that has no cycles.
 A vertex *v* of a directed graph is said to be reachable from another vertex *u* when there exists a path that starts at *u* and ends at *v*.

+In the Highway protocol, validators exchange messages in order to reach consensus on proposed blocks and hence validate one of possibly many branches of the produced blockchain.
+As a way of capturing and spreading the different validators’ knowledge about the already existing messages, it adopts the DAG framework, in which every message broadcast by a validator refers a certain set of messages sent by validators before.